Intern426/Flix/README.md

 Describe any challenges encountered while building the app.

-Resizing the image was a challenge because certain images were too big and kept getting cropped off.
+Deciding how to display the image was tricky and when I was trying to place one image in front of the other with different transparencies, the background image either overlayed the poster or the poster view kept fading.

- I accidently created the wrong outlet or  forgot to connect the outlets a couple times, causing bugs that weren't always obvious until you run the app or the error message didn't make much sense since it doesn't necessarily tell you that the outlet is mismatched.
+Since we had a lot more objects on the storyboard, it was much easier to to accidently create the wrong outlet or  forgot to connect the outlets.
+This caused bugs that weren't always obvious until you run the app or resulted in vague error message were slightly challenging to parse through.

+Trying to get the search bar on the Collection View via the header was also difficult to accomplish, so instead I had to shrink the Collection View and place the search bar atop which results with a search bar that follows the screen.
 ## Credits

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.